Seller: Paul Hanson T/A Brecon Books, Brecon, POWYS, United Kingdom

 Language: English

-£ 60.17
+£ 61.99

 Convert currencyQuantity: 1 available

 Add to basketPaperback.
 Condition: new.
 Paperback.
 This book critically analyses the concept of the intelligence cycle, highlighting the nature and extent of its limitations and proposing alternative ways of conceptualising the intelligence process.
 The concept of the intelligence cycle has been central to the study of intelligence.
 As Intelligence Studies has established itself as a distinctive branch of Political Science, it has generated its own foundational literature, within which the intelligence cycle has constituted a vital thread - one running through all social-science approaches to the study of intelligence and constituting a staple of professional training courses.
 However, there is a growing acceptance that the concept neither accurately reflects the intelligence process nor accommodates important elements of it, such as covert action, counter-intelligence and oversight.Bringing together key authors in the field, the book considers these questions across a number of contexts: in relation to intelligence as a general concept, military intelligence, corporate/private sector intelligence and policing and criminal intelligence.
 A number of the contributions also go beyond discussion of the limitations of the cycle concept to propose alternative conceptualisations of the intelligence process.
 What emerges is a plurality of approaches that seek to advance the debate and, as a consequence, Intelligence Studies itself.
 This book will be of great interest to students of intelligence studies, strategic studies, criminology and policing, security studies and IR in general, as well as to practitioners in the field.
 This book analyses the nature and extent of the flaws and limitations inherent in the concept of the intelligence cycle, and the extent to which it remains relevant to the study of intelligence today.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.

 Published by Taylor & Francis Ltd, London, 2015